-The current production model, based on a linear economy, the “kleenex” that of ” disposable”, is running out its possibilities and with it the planet’s resources.
+The current production model, based on the linear economy, the “kleenex” that of “use and disposal”, is exhausting its possibilities and with it the planet’s resources are being depleted.

-In the face of this, the circular economy tries to transform waste into new raw materials and design products to be repaired, reused and recycled when their life cycle ends.
-It is the ecodesign against programmed obsolescence, that is, the calculation in advance of the time for a product to become obsolete, non-functional or useless, with the aim of generating more purchases.
+Faced with it, the circular economy tries to transform waste into new raw materials and design products to be repaired, reused and recycled when their life cycle ends.
+It is the ecodesign against programmed obsolescence, that is, the calculation in advance of the time for a product to become obsolete, non-functional, useless or useless, with the aim of generating more purchases.

 The new model is committed to economic, social and environmental benefit, involving both companies and society.